RuiRomano/workshops-pbinextstep2025/labs/lab1/lab1.md

      ```

 > [!TIP]
-> You can force IntelliSense by pressing `CTRL+SPACE` inside any TMDL object, TMDL extension will show the available objects and properties for that object.
+> You can force IntelliSense by pressing `CTRL+SPACE` inside any TMDL object, TMDL extension will show the available objects and properties the object in context.

-11. Save the TMDL file in Visual Studio Code and open the `Sales.pbip` with **Power BI Desktop** to confirm and test the new created measures.
+11. Save the edited files in **Visual Studio Code** and open the `Sales.pbip` with **Power BI Desktop** to test new created measures using TMDL.

 > [!IMPORTANT]
 > While this example was simple, it demonstrates the potential of direct TMDL editing for large code changes or simple refactorings.
 You can take advantage of everything code editors offer, such as keyboard shortcuts, code duplication with copy & paste, advanced find-and-replace with regular expressions, programmatic edits, and more.